juliadungu/Prophet_MLFlow_Forecasting/README.md

-# Prophet_MLFlow_Forecasting
+# Prophet-MLFlow-Forecasting
-Retail Forecasting with Prophet and MLFlow
+Retail Sales Data Forecasting with Prophet and MLFlow